• Skip to primary navigation

 •

-Home > Featured in Mental Health > When to Leave Someone with BPD (Borderline Personality Disorder)
+Home > Learning > Behavioral & Mental Health > When to Leave Someone with BPD (Borderline Personality Disorder)

 When to Leave Someone with BPD (Borderline Personality Disorder)

-Being in a relationship with a partner who has a mental illness such as borderline personality disorder (BPD) can pose substantial challenges.
-A person with BPD may experience significant mood changes that affect their thoughts, emotions, and behaviors.
+Borderline personality disorder (BPD) affects around 1.8% of the general population.
+Being in a relationship with a partner who has BPD can pose many challenges.
+A person with BPD may experience significant mood changes that affect their thoughts, emotions and behaviors.
 While the condition can vary and treatment can minimize BPD symptoms in many cases, the condition is also a permanent one that will require lifelong management.
-Even with treatment, some people with BPD will experience the highs and lows that characterize this mental illness.
+When a relationship fails, you may find yourself wondering how to compassionately leave someone with BPD while still setting boundaries for yourself.

-BPD is sometimes compared to a roller coaster ride because of its ups and downs and twists and turns.
-The individual who has the disease, however, is not the only person who experiences BPD’s unexpected plunges of mood or erratic and, sometimes, risk-taking behaviors.
-Their spouse or partner must also contend with the illness, which can affect them profoundly.
+BPD is sometimes compared to a roller-coaster ride because of its ups and downs and twists and turns.
+The individual who has the disease, however, isn’t the only person who experiences the unexpected mood swings or erratic, risk-taking behaviors associated with the condition.
+Their spouse or partner must also contend with the impact the illness can cause.

-When one partner has BPD, many couples do find their own ways of navigating the illness and its telltale highs and lows.
-Therapy, medication, and even improving one’s understanding of mental illness can help couples achieve greater stability.
-However, many partners of individuals with spouses with BPD find it difficult–sometimes too stressful–to cope with the disease and the ways that it manifests in their loved one.
+When one partner has BPD, many couples find their own ways of navigating the illness and its telltale highs and lows.
+Therapy, medication and even improving their understanding of mental illness can help couples achieve greater stability.
+However, many partners of individuals with BPD find it difficult to cope with the disease and the ways it manifests in their loved one.

 How do you know if it’s time to leave a partner with BPD?
-Here, we’ll explore that question.
+We’ll explore that question below.

 Evaluate Your Own Mental Health

 When a spouse has BPD, their feelings and moods are always in the spotlight, but what about yours?
 How do you feel as a result of caring for someone with this condition?
 How have your partner’s moods and behaviors affected your emotions?
-It’s not uncommon for spouses to feel alone with their worries and stresses.
+Being married to someone with BPD can make you feel like you’re being left alone with your worries and stresses.
 The stress and uncertainty associated with caring for the individual through their mood swings can take an emotional toll on a spouse.

 Individuals with BPD experience fluctuations in energy levels that can affect a spouse’s life considerably.
-When a spouse or partner with BPD is experiencing low energy or is in the throes of a depressive phase, they may be unable to work or help manage other aspects of the household, like caring for children or the home.
-Their spouse is left with all the responsibilities when their partner cannot meet them.
+When a partner with BPD is experiencing low energy or is in the throes of a depressive phase, they may be unable to work or help manage other aspects of the household, such as caring for children or the home.
+Their spouse ends up alone with all the responsibilities.
 Again, this can create chronic stress, and that can lead to the development of depression or other mental health disturbances.

 Understanding Your Role as a Partner, Not a Therapist

-If you’re married to someone with BPD, it’s natural to want to support your loved one, but remember, you are a partner, not a therapist.
+If you’re married to someone with BPD, it’s natural to want to support your loved one.
+But remember, you’re a partner, not a therapist.
 You may crave an emotional connection, but sometimes that’s not possible, even in relationships without mental illness.
 What matters most is how you feel about your role and how it impacts your own mental health and quality of life.

 Options Before Leaving

-Before ending your relationship, you may wish to consider some potentially helpful options that could alter your decision.
+Before ending the relationship, you may wish to consider some potentially helpful options that could alter your decision.
 In some cases, one or several of these options might improve the situation for both you and your spouse.
-Before leaving someone with BPD, consider:
+Before leaving someone with BPD, consider the following.

 Attending Counseling

-As the spouse of a person with BPD, you can find support by attending counseling.
+Counseling is often beneficial for the partners of individuals with BPD.
 A therapist can help you better understand the mental illness your loved one is experiencing.
-They may be able to help you manage your stress and find better strategies for coping with your situation while supporting your spouse.
-On the other hand, they may also validate your feelings about leaving the relationship.
+They may be able to help you manage your stress and find better coping strategies so you can protect your own well-being while supporting your spouse.
+However, they may also validate your feelings about leaving the relationship.

 Suggesting Treatment Options

 Effective management is the key to longer periods of stability for individuals experiencing BPD.
-Exploring new treatments may improve the situation for your spouse as well as yourself.
-Talk to mental health professionals about strategies you can try to support your loved one and minimize the stress that you’re experiencing.
+Exploring new treatments may improve the situation for both you and your spouse.
+Talk to mental health professionals about strategies you can try to support your loved one and minimize the stress you’re experiencing.

-Sometimes, being the spouse of a person with BPD feels lonely because you leave so much left unsaid.
-You may find that you keep your feelings bottled up so that you don’t say something to hurt your loved one.
-After all, it is the disease that is at the root of what, so often, feels like chaos.
+Sometimes being the spouse of a person with BPD feels lonely because you leave so much unsaid.
+You may find you keep your feelings bottled up so you don’t say something to hurt your loved one.
+After all, the disease is at the root of what so often feels like chaos.
 Talk to your partner about your feelings.
-Hopefully, it will persuade them to focus on their treatment and strategies for managing their illness.
+Hopefully, that will persuade them to focus on their treatment and strategies for managing their illness.

 Determine If Intervention Is Best